shimondoodkin/node-inflow/README.md

 calls one step function after an other.

 also available inside each function: this.args //arguments of previusly called next function

+advanced staff:

+you may push a next step into the end of steps array: this.steps.push(some_function);
+   this.steps.push([some_function,[arg1,arg2]]);

 ###  function paralel(shared,steps,callback[,debug])
 calls all the steps functions and when all done it calls the callback function.